 The shell has a full featured if very weird programing language.
 It has variables, control structures, and input-output methods.

-Why: People use bash not because it is the best progfaming language around (it's not) but because it is something of a standard.
+Why: People use bash not because it is the best programing language around (it's not) but because it is something of a standard.
 All UNIX machines have bash.
-Many important system scripts are written in bash (/etc/rc.d/* for instance).
+Many important system scripts are written in bash (/etc/rc.*d/ for instance).
+Also, your start up scripts are written in bash.

 The Start of the Program: All shell programs should start with the line "#!/bin/bash".
 This tells the kernel to hand the script to /bin/bash, and not to try and run it as if it were a binary.
 Also, don't forget to set the execute bit.